 While recently only modestly back above the 128.00 area, the current rally under the influence of recent UK COVID-19 Delta variant spread had it back up into to the 130.50-.00 range prior to recently backing off.
-It is interesting that even as the Delta variant continues to impact the UK and global economy, the GILT has not rallied any further than a retest of the high end of the 130.50-.00 area, even if it is maintaining its rally into that range at present.
+It is interesting that even as the Delta variant continues to impact the UK and global economy.

+In that regard, the GILT not rallying any further than a retest of the high end of the 130.50-.00 area was a warning, even if it was maintaining that rally into higher resistance until the recent return of pressure.
 Next resistance is back up into the 132.00 area, with the mid-February weekly 131.93-131.49 gap lower reinforcing that on any approach to that area for this GLOBAL GOVVIES weak sister.